 Lightroom vs Lightroom Classic – how do you choose which one to use?
 There’s the ‘old’ Lightroom, now called Lightroom Classic, and the newer cloud-based version, now simply called Lightroom.

-The name is the same, but despite the apparent similarities, these are two very different programs.
-So what are the key differences between Lightroom CC and Lightroom Classic CC, and how do you choose which one to use?
+The name is the same and there is some degree of overlap, but despite the apparent similarities, these are two very different programs.
+So if you have to decide between Lightroom vs Lightroom Classic, which do you choose?
+This comparison will help you decide!

 Adobe’s decision to split Lightroom into two different products has made it more difficult for photographers to choose the right photo cataloguing tool.
-Although they share the same name and many of the same tools, Lightroom CC and Lightroom Classic CC are really quite different in the way they store and handle your photos and what they enable you to do.
+Although they share the same name and many of the same tools, Lightroom and Lightroom Classic are really quite different in the way they store and handle your photos and what they enable you to do.

 Adobe’s Photography Plan is the most cost-effective way for photographers to get Adobe software, and it includes both versions of Lightroom.
 You can use both or either, and to some extent they can even work alongside each other.
 It’s best to pick one or the other, though, so this guide explains ten key differences between these two programs to help you choose.

 • Find out how to get the Adobe Photography Plans, what the different versions include and what it costs.

 1. Where your images are stored

 Lightroom stores your images on Adobe’s Creative Cloud servers.
 This makes them available everywhere, but this storage space costs money.
 This is the key Lightroom vs Lightroom Classic difference.